Police Powers Scrutiny Group

 Force representatives: Leads for Stop and Search/Use of Force/Operational Support Team (OST), Force Data Lead(s).

-OPCC representatives: Statutory Operations Manager, Head of Assurance and Statutory Duties, Engagement Lead(s), Administrative Support.
+OPCC representatives: Statutory Operations Manager, Head of Assurance and Statutory Duties, Assurance Officer, Administrative Support.

 Others to attend as required at the discretion of the nominated Chair.